 “The universe is made of stories, not atoms,” the poet Muriel Rukeyser once stated.
-Human beings are storytelling creatures.
-We use stories to make sense of both ancient history and daily experience.
-While stories are often specific to a certain culture or language, the power of storytelling is universal.
+We are storytelling creatures.
+We use narrative to make sense of both ancient history and our daily experience.

-The art of storytelling is much older than formalized language.
-Even 40,000 years ago human beings told their stories in the form of cave paintings, portraying their own experience to themselves and transmitting it through the ages.
+Even 40,000 years ago human beings told simple stories on the walls of caves, portraying their impressions and transmitting them through the ages.

 Human minds yield helplessly to the suction of story.
 No matter how hard we concentrate, no matter how deep we dig in our heels, we just can’t resist the gravity of alternate worlds. – Jonathan Gottschall